ALPHA-LINOLENIC ACID (ALA)

 Possibly Effective for

-- Reducing the risk of hardening of the arteries (atherosclerosis).
+- Hardening of the arteries (atherosclerosis).
 High dietary intake of alpha-linolenic acid seems to reduce the "plaque" in arteries serving the heart.
 Plaque is the fatty build-up that characterizes atherosclerosis.

 - High blood pressure.
 Eating a diet high in alpha-linolenic acid seems to reduce risk of hypertension by about a third.
 But more research is needed to confirm this association.